captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Did you read anything about robotics?
 ---
 ## ARTHUR:
-Certainly.
+Yes.
 ---
 ## OLIVER:
-Did you read about...what you are?Beat.
+Did you read about...
+---
+what you are?
 ---
 ## ARTHUR:
 Yes.